elastic/apm/specs/agents/metrics-health.md

 The `agent.events.requests.*` metrics MUST have the label `success`, which can have the values `true` or `false`.
 A request is counted with `success=true` iff the APM Server responded with `2xx`.

 The metric `agent.events.requests.bytes` does not need to represent the exact network usage.
-Instead the number of compressed bytes within the request body can be used as approximation.
+Instead, the number of compressed bytes within the request body can be used as approximation.

-All event request metrics can be disabled via the `disable_metrics` configuration.
+All event request metrics MUST be able to be disabled by the `disable_metrics` configuration option.

 ### Agent Overhead Metrics